-Once a Buyer is found we get the transaction moving by preparing the Contract for Sale.
+Once a Buyer is found, we get the transaction moving by preparing the Contract for Sale and all the documents that need to go with it.

 To do this we need your Title Documents (if we do not already have them) and all the additional information that will help us to respond to the Buyer's solicitor's queries.